Anonymus-Github/Automate-Typing/README.md

 ## Run Locally

 Copy the code from main.py into your IDE.
-Place the code that you want to type in variable '''code_to_type''' of main.py.
+Place the code that you want to type in variable ```code_to_type``` of main.py.
 Look at an example below
 ```
 code_to_type = """
 def print_greetings():